MeysamAmirsardari/JSpice/README.md

 https://www.orcad.com/pspice-free-trial

-This simulator could be use for basic applications!
+This simulator could be used for basic applications!

-Created with love and pain (Jun 2020) (OOP EE SUT)
+Created with love (Jun 2020) (EE SUT)

 By Amir, Meysam